In Buffalo, Biden to confront the racism he’s vowed to fight

 “The Democrats want open borders so they can bring in and amnesty tens of millions of illegal aliens — that’s their electoral strategy,” Blake Masters, who’s running in the Republican Senate primary in Arizona, wrote on Twitter hours after the Buffalo shooting.
 “Not on my watch.”

-A spokesperson for Masters did not respond to a request for comment.
+A spokesperson for Masters did not immediately respond to a request for comment.

-Jean-Pierre indicated that the White House would speak more broadly about racism than singling out specific people for criticism.

-“Once you get into calling out people’s names, then you get away from that issue,” she said.
+A third of U.S. adults believe there is “a group of people in this country who are trying to replace native-born Americans with immigrants who agree with their political views,” according to a poll conducted in December by The Associated Press and the NORC Center for Public Affairs Research.

 Although Biden has not spoken directly about replacement theory, his warnings about racism remain a fixture of his public speeches.